Under current PLAN B restrictions, it is mandatory.

 Booking online guarantees entry.
 To manage numbers and protect each other’s bubbles, we are strongly encouraging online booking.

 However, if there are available slots, walk-ups are welcome.
 We will get you in as quickly as we can, in a safely spaced manner.
+Please check our online booking page to confirm opening times.

 Click the link on the homepage … or this one here.